"Swiss Fake" Pocket Watches

 In the mid to late 1800s, American watch companies were producing some of the finest watches in the world, and American railroad-grade watches were in high demand.
 They were also expensive: a high-grade American railroad watch could cost the equivalent of a month's wages in many cases, and for many, the price was simply out of reach.

-In an effort to earn a share of the lucrative American watch market, Swiss watch manufacturers began producing watches which closely resembled American railroad-grade pocket watches, but which sold at a lower price.
+In an effort to earn a share of the lucrative American watch market, Swiss watch manufacturers began producing watches which superficially resembled American railroad-grade pocket watches, but which were of lower quality and sold at a lower price.
 Many of these watches had names which closely resembled the names or initials of American manufacturers and watch models.
-For example, the American Hampden brand was copied with watches marked "Hampton", Elgin was copied as "Elfin", and the Illinois "Bunn Special" might become the "Benn Special" on a Swiss fake.
-And not just the names were similar, as many of these imitation watches used designs and plate layouts which were nearly identical to well-known American brands.
+For example, the American Hampden brand was copied with watches marked "Hampton", Elgin was copied as "Elfin", and Waltham's "A.W.W.Co" became "B.W.W.Co" as in the photo below.
+And not just the names were similar, as many of these "counterfeit" watches used designs and plate layouts which were nearly identical to well-known American brands.

 (Some would argue that deceptive practices by Swiss manufacturers toward the American watch consumer continue to this day.
 Read here to learn more).

 As American watches evolved, so did Swiss fakes.
 By the late 1800s, the quality of these imitations had improved and some were decent watches in their own right, but they continued to closely mimic the style of successful American watch brands.
 For the most part, Swiss fakes were not successful, and by the early 1900s, the American consumer had "caught on" to the deception and Swiss fakes ceased to be sold.

 There are no definitive rules for identifying a Swiss fake, as details varied from one manufacturer to the next.
 Any watchmaker who specializes in vintage American watches should have no difficulty identifying a Swiss fake, but for the average consumer it can be a difficult task.
 Some keys to look for: